codeguy/php-the-right-way/_posts/11-01-01-Community.md

 If you plan on being a serious developer who wishes to grow professionally, participating in these efforts are a fail safe path to success.
 User Groups are present in many places of the world, from Brazil to the US, over to Europe and all the way down in Australia.
-Work is still ongoing to have a centralized list, so google and meetup are your best places to start a search.
+Work is still ongoing to have a centralized list, so Google and Meetup are your best places to start a search.

 Around the community we have a saying: *"If you can't find a User Group in your area, its your turn to start one"*.
 We